Murder of Liang Shan Shan: Prosecution's case

-On 17 August 1992, 37-year-old Oh Laye Koh first stood trial in the High Court for the murder of Liang Shan Shan.
+On 17 August 1992, 37-year-old Oh Laye Koh stood trial in the High Court for the murder of Liang Shan Shan.
 Deputy Public Prosecutor Jennifer Marie (who would prosecute British serial killer John Martin Scripps for killing three tourists in 1995) led the prosecution, while Oh was represented by lawyers Ramesha Pillai and Alan Wong.
-Judicial Commissioner Amarjeet Singh was the presiding judge of the case.
+Judicial Commissioner Amarjeet Singh was the presiding judge.

 At the start of the prosecution's case, Liang's family and classmates showed up as trial witnesses for the prosecution.
-According to Liang's classmates, they testified that Liang apparently detested her school bus driver, who sometimes verbally harassed her, complimenting on her slim body figure and saying she was beautiful and attractive.
+According to Liang's classmates, they testified that Liang apparently detested her school bus driver, who sometimes verbally harassed her, complimenting her on her slim figure and saying she was beautiful and attractive.
 There was one time where Oh actually tried to take a photo of Liang.
-One of the other classmates, Pan Fenyi, testified that after Liang's disappearance and death, she was contacted by Oh, who asked her to lie to the authorities and in court that she never saw Liang boarding her school bus on the date she disappeared.
+One of the classmates, Pan Fenyi, testified that after Liang's disappearance and death, she was contacted by Oh, who asked her to lie to the authorities and in court that she never saw Liang boarding her school bus on the date she disappeared.

-Besides, the prosecution based their case solely on circumstantial evidence.
-Among the circumstantial evidence, there were some evidence showing that Oh forging an alibi for himself.
-Despite the fact that he was seen driving the school bus Liang last boarded before her disappearance, Oh denied that he was there at the time Liang left the school, and he claimed at around 1pm, he was there at a friend's workshop fixing the faulty brakes of his school bus.
+The prosecution based their case solely on circumstantial evidence.
+Among the circumstantial evidence, there was evidence showing that Oh forged an alibi.
+Despite the fact that he was seen driving the school bus Liang last boarded before her disappearance, Oh denied that he was there at the time Liang left the school, and he claimed at around 1:00 PM, he was at a friend's workshop fixing the faulty brakes of his school bus.
 This alibi was first presented to Liang's father when he suspected and confronted Oh during the twelve days before the discovery of his daughter's corpse.
-However, the mechanic, Tan Eng Dee, testified in court that Oh did went to his workshop on that day to repair his school bus, but he first came at 9am instead of 1pm.
-Not only that, Oh was able to lead the police investigators to the location where Liang's school bag and textbooks were abandoned, which were a short distance from where her corpse was discovered, thus providing another connection made between Oh and Liang's death.
+However, the mechanic, Tan Eng Dee, testified in court that Oh did go to his workshop on that day to repair his school bus, but he came at 9:00 AM instead of 1:00 PM.
+Not only that, Oh was able to lead the police investigators to the location where Liang's school bag and textbooks were abandoned, which were a short distance from where her corpse was discovered, providing another connection between Oh and Liang's death.

-Oh also steadily denied being involved in the disappearance and alleged murder of Liang.
+Oh denied being involved in the disappearance and alleged murder of Liang.
 Oh's lawyers argued in court that Oh's police statements were not made voluntarily and he was abused by his police interrogators during questioning before he complied and gave incriminating statements.